Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

 EFI_FILE_NAME = /<...>/Build/UefiLessonsPkg/RELEASE_GCC5/FV/Ffs/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23SIMPLEVOLUME/f6ed9cf0-cdc1-40a1-9909-ac6a2f435e23.ffs
 ```

-The output file `SIMPLEVOLUME.Fv` is the one that we've usually investigated before:
+The output file `SIMPLEVOLUME.Fv` is the one that we usually investigate:
 ```
 $ hexdump Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEVOLUME.Fv -C
 00000000  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|